-Some former homes of the city's Meiji-period European residents have been reassembled in this hillside garden.
-Glover Garden is named after Thomas Glover (1838–1911), the Scottish merchant who built Japan's first railway, helped establish the shipbuilding industry and whose arms-importing operations influenced the course of the Meiji Restoration.
-It's a lovely spot to stroll around.
+Some two dozen former homes of the city's Meiji-period European residents and other important buildings have been reassembled in this beautifully landscaped hillside garden, with breathtaking views across the harbour.
+Glover Garden is named after Scottish merchant and industrialist Thomas Glover (1838–1911), who built Japan's first railway and helped establish the shipbuilding industry, and whose arms-importing operations influenced the course of the Meiji Restoration.

-The best way to explore the garden is to take the moving walkways to the top of the hill then walk back down.
-The Mitsubishi No 2 Dock building is highest, with panoramic views of the city and harbour from the 2nd floor.
-Next highest is Walker House, filled with artefacts donated by the families, followed by Ringer House, Alt House and finally Glover House.
-Halfway down is the Madame Butterfly Statue of Japanese opera singer Tamaki Miura, who performed as Cio-Cio-san in Puccini's famous opera (the story took place here in Nagasaki).
+The Mitsubishi No 2 Dock building is at the top, with panoramic views of the city and harbour from the 2nd floor.
+Next highest is Walker House, filled with artefacts donated by the Glover and Walker families, followed by Ringer House, Alt House and finally Glover House.
+Halfway down is the Madame Butterfly Statue of Japanese opera singer Tamaki Miura.
 Exit the garden through the Nagasaki Traditional Performing Arts Museum, which has a display of dragons and floats used in Nagasaki's colourful Kunchi Matsuri.

 The 'audio pen' guide, available near the ticket office, gives lots of detailed commentary and costs ¥700, although the map that comes with it can be confusing.